dozoisch/CachedBuzzBundle/README.md

 Running as a Service
 --------------------

-To run the cached Buzz bundle as a service, insert this into your services.yml file:
+To run the Cached Buzz Bundle as a service, insert this into your services.yml file:

 ```yaml
 parameters: